Encephalization quotient: Dietary trends

-It is worth noting, however, that of the animals demonstrating the highest EQ's (see associated table), many are primarily frugivores, including apes, macaques, and proboscideans.
+Of the animals demonstrating the highest EQ's (see associated table), many are primarily frugivores, including apes, macaques, and proboscideans.
 This dietary categorization is significant to inferring the pressures which drive higher EQ's.
-Specifically, frugivores must utilize a complex, trichromatic, map of visual space to locate and pick ripe fruits, and are able to provide for the high energetic demands of increased brain mass.
+Specifically, frugivores must utilize a complex, trichromatic map of visual space to locate and pick ripe fruits and are able to provide for the high energetic demands of increased brain mass.

 Trophic level—"height" on the food chain—is yet another factor that has been correlated with EQ in mammals.
 Eutheria with either high AB (absolute brain-mass) or high EQ occupy positions at high trophic levels.
 Eutheria low on the network of food chains can only develop a high RB (relative brain-mass) so long as they have small body masses.
 This presents an interesting conundrum for intelligent small animals, who have behaviors radically different from intelligent large animals.

 According to Steinhausen et al.(2016): Animals with high RB [relative brain-mass] usually have (1) a short life span, (2) reach sexual maturity early, and (3) have short and frequent gestations.
 Moreover, males of species with high RB also have few potential sexual partners.
 In contrast, animals with high EQs have (1) a high number of potential sexual partners, (2) delayed sexual maturity, and (3) rare gestations with small litter sizes.